DIY Credit Repair: 11 Steps to Help Fix Your Credit

 11. Make a plan to pay down debts quickly

-One strategy to consider is to focus on your revolving credit accounts first, as paying down installment credit accounts may not raise your credit score as quickly.[15]
+One strategy to consider is to focus on your revolving credit accounts first, as paying down installment credit accounts may not build your credit score as quickly.[16]
 Start with accounts with the highest interest rates if you have many revolving accounts.

 You can also look into debt consolidation loans to raise your credit.
 Debt consolidation loans provide funds to pay off your outstanding debts.
 By using the money from a debt consolidation loan to pay off outstanding debts, you can simplify your life by focusing on one payment over many.